North American Porcupine - Erethizon dorsatum

 Diet

-PorcupineThe common porcupine is an herbivore.
+PorcupineThe porcupine is an herbivore.
 It eats leaves, twigs and green plants like skunk cabbage and clover.
 In the winter, it may eat bark.
 It often climbs trees to find food.
 It is mostly nocturnal, but will sometimes forage for food in the day.

 Life Cycle